httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Examples of Unsolicited Digest {#examples-unsolicited}

-The following examples demonstrate interactions where a server responds with a `Digest` header field even though the client did not solicit one using `Want-Digest`.
+The following examples demonstrate interactions where a server responds with a `Digest` field even though the client did not solicit one using `Want-Digest`.